 TrueChurro™

-Why should we care about a sheep that is a desert landrace in North America?
+Why should we care about a sheep that is an indigenous desert landrace in North America?

 Our trademark TrueChurro™ and its initiative program recognizes and supports the primitive desert Churro sheep that was significant in all cultures of the Southwest deserts since the 1500s.
 Its resilience and versatility have made it a revered figure in the tapestry of human history, embodying the shared experiences and interconnectedness of different cultures.
 As we reflect on the enduring significance of the Churro sheep, we are reminded of the profound ways in which simple yet noble creatures can transcend boundaries and bring people together, weaving a common thread that binds us all.